jhu-dvrk/dvrk-readthedocs/docs/pages/usage/real.rst

 Real robot
 **********

-This section assumes that your dVRK is fully setup, i.e. controllers are connected, software is compiled and all the configuration files have been generated and calibrated.
+This section describes a typical sequence to use the dVRK.
+It assumes that your dVRK is fully setup, i.e. controllers are connected, software is compiled and all the configuration files have been generated and calibrated.

-For first time users, we have some :ref:`tips<usage-tips>`.
+For first time users, we also have some :ref:`tips<usage-tips>`.

 Powering on controllers
 #######################